automatically generated captions

 00:45:14 because I don't know how it's going to come out. do you know why what motivates your optimism.

 00:45:20 I think as a species we have tended to get better

 00:45:27 and life is not as miserable I spend very little time worrying about whether I'm going to be set upon by robbers

-00:45:34 whether I'm going to make it past my thirtieth birthday you know these kinds of things are got probably was not learned
+00:45:34 whether I'm going to make it past my thirtieth birthday you know these kinds of things are not probable.
+It was not that

-00:45:42 long ago it wasn't very long ago that it's one hundred years ago yet all of this was unknown children died of perfectly
+00:45:42 long ago. it wasn't that long ago that it's one hundred years ago that all of this was unknown. children died of perfectly

-00:46:00 Release the Internet we have nuclear weapons we have the ability to do things which we use for good
+00:46:00 Released the Internet we have nuclear weapons we have the ability to do things which we use for good

 00:46:08 but which if we're dumb we will use the wrong way

 00:46:11 and so the question is a little bit Are we smart enough to keep the car on the right side of the road